centreon/centreon-documentation/en/upgrade/upgrade-from-19-04.md

 #### Restart monitoring processes

-Centreon Broker component has changed his configuration file format.
+Centreon Broker component has changed its configuration file format.

 It now uses JSON instead of XML.